Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 If you release your mind from constantly wanting your situation to be different, you’ll find more ease.
 “It’s not fatalism; it’s not to say you can’t change your reality,” says Cope.
 “But just for the moment, can you let go of the war with reality?
 If you do, you’ll be able to think more clearly and be more effective in making a difference.”

 During those times when you don’t feel content, just act for one moment as if you were.
 You might kick-start a positive feedback loop, which can generate real contentment.
 It might feel absurd when your inner landscape isn’t shiny and bright, but the simple physical act of turning up the corners of your mouth can have amazing effects.
 “Smile,” suggests Devi.
 “It changes everything.
 Practicing smiling is like planting the seed of a mighty redwood.
 The body receives the smile, and contentment grows.
 Before you know it, you’re smiling all the time.”
 Whether you’re practicing asana or living life, remember to find joy in the experience.

 Tapas: Right Effort

-Tapas is translated as “self-discipline,” “effort,” or “internal fire,” and the Yoga Sutra suggests that when tapas is in action, the heat it generates will both burn away impurities and kindle the sparks of divinity within.
+You can translate tapas as “self-discipline,” “effort,” or “internal fire,” and the Yoga Sutras suggest that when tapas is in action, the heat it generates will both burn away impurities and kindle the sparks of divinity within.